joergen-vs/addmlpack/index.md

     [(-l | --lang) (<Language>)]
 dotnet Addml.CLI.dll appendProcesses (-h |--help)
 ```
-The keyword customoptions takes a string or filepath ot a json-structure, to apply some text-heavy options.
+The keyword customoptions takes a string or filepath of a json-structure, to apply some text-heavy options.
 If omitted, a standard set of processes is added.
 Currently uses following format:

 ```json
 {